 The expected term is generally derived from Company experience.
-However, expected terms of grants made under the Torchmark Corporation 2005 Incentive Plan (2005 Plan) and the 2007 Long-Term
+However, expected terms are determined based on the simplified method as permitted by Staff Accounting Bulletins 107 and 110 when company experience is insufficient.

-Compensation Plan (2007 Plan), involving grants made in the years 2005 through 2010, were determined based on the simplified method as permitted by Staff Accounting Bulletins 107 and 110.
-This method was used because the 2005 and 2007 Plans limited grants to a maximum contract term of seven years, and the Company had no previous experience with seven-year contract terms, and Torchmark had no previous experience with seven-year contract terms.
-Prior to 2005, substantially all grants contained ten-year terms.
-Because a large portion of these grants vest over a three-year period, the Company did not have sufficient exercise history during 2010 or previous years to determine an appropriate expected term on these grants.
-Beginning in 2011, all grants with seven-year terms are based on Company experience.
-The Torchmark Corporation 2011 Incentive Plan replaced the previous plans and allows for option grants with a ten-year contractual term which vest over five years in addition to seven-year grants which vest over three years as permitted by the previous plans.
-The Company has no historical experience with five-year vesting, and will therefore use the simplified method to determine the expected term for these grants until such experience is developed.
+The Torchmark Corporation 2011 Incentive Plan replaced all previous plans and allows for option grants with a ten-year contractual term which vest over five years in addition to seven-year grants which vest over three years as permitted by the previous plans.
+The Company has sufficient experience with seven-year grants that vest in three years, but no historical experience with five-year vesting.
+Therefore, the Company has used the simplified method to determine the expected term for the ten-year grants with five-year vesting and will do so until such experience is developed.
 Volatility and risk-free interest rates are assumed over a period of time consistent with the expected term of the option.
 Volatility is measured on a historical basis.
 Monthly data points are utilized to derive volatility for periods greater than three years.
 Expected dividend yield is based on current dividend yield held constant over the expected term.
-Once the fair value of an option has been determined, it is amortized on a straight-line basis over the employee's service period for that grant (from the grant date to the date the grant is fully vested).
+Once the fair value of an option has been determined, it is amortized on a straight-line basis over the employee's service period for that grant (from the grant date to the date to the date the grant is fully vested).